 Westport Awarded Program to Supply Euro 7 LPG Fuel Systems to Global OEM

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. (“Westport” or the “Company”) (TSX:WPRT / Nasdaq: WPRT), a global leader in low-emissions alternative fuel transportation technologies, announced today that it has been awarded a program to develop and supply liquefied petroleum gas (LPG) systems to a global original equipment manufacturer (OEM) to accommodate a number of its Euro 7 vehicle platforms.
+VANCOUVER, British Columbia, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- Westport Fuel Systems Inc. ("Westport" or the "Company") WPRTWPRT, a global leader in low-emissions alternative fuel transportation technologies, announced today that it has been awarded a program to develop and supply liquefied petroleum gas (LPG) systems to a global original equipment manufacturer (OEM) to accommodate a number of its Euro 7 vehicle platforms.
 The deal is forecasted to generate €40 million in annual revenue with production expected to begin in Q1 2025.

 Driving alternative fuel technology adoption from light-duty to heavy-duty applications is a keystone of Westport's OEM technology supply strategy.
 Earlier this year, Westport was awarded a €38 million program to support this same OEM with LPG system solutions for its Euro 6 vehicle applications.
 In this new program, Westport will provide fuel systems solutions for the OEM's Euro 7 applications, supplying the entire LPG system from the fuel tank to the fuel injectors.